Hrk2000/Mini_Library_Management_System/Readme.txt

 Version 2.1.0:
 * Not open the file directly.
 (Use cmd , powershell or linux shell)
 * Issue solved:
-• while registeration (Permission denied)
+• while registeration (Permission denied, while saving the file)

 Version 2.0.5: